-Make sure that the motorcycle is positioned straight up when checking the oil level.
+Make sure that the vehicle is positioned

+straight up when checking the oil level.
 A slight tilt to the side can result in a false reading.

-- Start the engine, warm it up for several minutes, and then turn it off. - Wait a few minutes until the oil settles, remove the oil filler cap, wipe the dipstick clean, insert it back into the oil filler hole (without screwing it in), and then remove it again to check the oil level.
+2. Wait a few minutes until the oil settles, remove the oil filler cap, wipe the dipstick clean, insert it back into the oil filler hole (without screwing it in), and then remove it again to check the oil level.